cryptoinhero/zurbank/src/zurbank/doc/release-notes/omnicore-0.0.11.1-release-notes.md

 - #397 Bump version to Omni Core 0.0.11-rc2
 - #402 Add seed blocks for 410,000 to 420,000
 - #403 Add consensus hash for block 420,000
-- #405 Use uint256 when calculating desired BTC for DEx 1
+- #405 Use uint256 when calculating desired ZUR for DEx 1
 - #404 Bump version to Omni Core 0.0.11-rel
 - #409 Protect uint256 plain integer math
 - #411 Bump version to Omni Core 0.0.11.1-rel